spkenv/spk/docs/ref/spec.md

 ### HostCompat

-The HostCompat value sets the host- and os-related options that are automatically added to each build.
-It also describes the package's compatibility with host OSes.

-Each value adds zero or more host options to each build, as describe in the table:
+The HostCompat value sets which host- and os-related options are automatically added to each build.
+The values add zero, or more, host options to each build, as described in the table:

 |  Value     | Adds these host options                        |
 | ---------- | ---------------------------------------------- |